turingschool/front-end-curriculum/projects/Fitlit-part-two.md

 ---

 ### Extensions
 * If you didn't get a chance to experiment with an NPM package in [Part One](https://frontend.turing.edu/projects/whats-cookin-part-one.html), try one out here!
-Remember to revist the list of approved NPM packages, or run a new one by your **project manager first.**
+Remember to revisit the list of approved NPM packages, or run a new one by your **project manager first.**
 * Instead of displaying a random user when the app starts, implement a login, or a way to select which user to view.
 * Create a video of your team navigating through your app via a keyboard and screen reader.
 * Implement an animation using CSS and/or make your application responsive on smaller screen sizes.